ibm-cloud-docs/containers/cs_locations.md

 ## {{site.data.keyword.containerlong_notm}} locations
 {: #locations}

-{{site.data.keyword.cloud_notm}} resources are organized into a hierarchy of geographic locations. {{site.data.keyword.containerlong_notm}} is available in a subset of these locations, including all six worldwide multizone-capable regions.
-Free clusters are available in only select locations.
+{{site.data.keyword.cloud_notm}} resources are organized into a hierarchy of geographic locations. {{site.data.keyword.containerlong_notm}} is available in a subset of these locations, including all six worldwide multizone-capable regions and select single zone regions.
 Other {{site.data.keyword.cloud_notm}} services might be available globally or within a specific location.
-To list available {{site.data.keyword.containerlong_notm}} locations, use the following command.
 {: shortdesc}

 ```